abixxvii/MuJoCo_OP3/README.md

  Explore the impact of various parameters on collision outcomes, from surface properties to constraint solver settings.
  Whether it's a ball bouncing off a surface or a complex interplay between multiple objects, witness the nuanced behavior that arises from tweaking simulation parameters.
  Uncover the secrets of MuJoCo's physics engine and gain insights into how small adjustments can lead to significant changes in simulated dynamics.

+scene.xml: includes <model>.xml with a plane, a light source and potentially other objects
+<model>.png: a PNG image of scene.xml